JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ### Any privacy-friendly alternatives to NextDNS?

 If you need a self-hosted solution, you can use [:material-pi-hole: Pi-hole](https://pi-hole.net/).
-If you want a cloud-based solution, you can use [:simple-adguard: AdGuard DNS](https://adguard-dns.io/), also free up to 300k queries per month.
+If you want a cloud-based solution, you can use [:simple-adguard: AdGuard DNS](https://adguard-dns.io/), also free upto 300k queries per month.

 If you are looking for alternative DNS services that provide malware blocking, you can use [Quad9](https://www.quad9.net/service/service-addresses-and-features) or [Mullvad DNS](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls/), both of which are privacy-friendly.

 ### Will adding more blocklists increase the latency?

 No, it won't.
 The latency will stay the same regardless of the number of filters you have enabled.
 Don't go on about enabling every single blocklist, though.
 I know it's tempting, but that'll only increase the chances of false-positives.
-How many blocklists should you enable depends on your threat model.
+How many blocklists you should enable depends on your threat model.

 ### Is the free plan enough?

 It depends on your usage.
-I have been using it on most of the devices I own and I haven't hit the free plan's limit yet.
+I have been using it on most of the devices I own, and I haven't hit the free plan's limit yet.
 The free plan gives you 300k queries per month.
 If you have a lot of devices, you may want to consider upgrading to a paid plan.
 Over here in India, the pro plan costs just INR ₹159.00 per month.
 For unlimited queries, that doesn't sound bad at all.

 ### What happens if I hit the free plan's limit?